CodeCraftsmanSandeep/everything_is_logical/OS/readme.md

     - During context switching, the OS updates the page table base register PTBR (in the CPU) with the address of the new process's page table from its PCB.

 - PTE:
     - A Page Table Entry (PTE) is an entry in the Page Table that stores information about a particular page of memory.
-Each PTE contains information such as the physical address of the page in memory, whether the page is present in memory or not, whether it is writable or not, and other access permissions.
+Each PTE contains information such as the physical address of the page in memory, whether the page is present in memory or not, whether it is writable or not, dirty or not, and other access permissions.
 - TLB
     - Translation Lookaside buffer
     - Is a fast cache used to store page table entries.